BabylonJS/OldDocumentationSite/content/overviews/Standard/Using_The_Canvas2D.md

 #### Transformation and Visibility update
 This step is done on each primitive that had a position based property that changed, same for visibility.
 Only a part of the graph is traversed, from the primitives that changed down to its children.
-Not change will lead to zero node traversing in the graph.
+No change will lead to zero node traversing in the graph.

 #### Primitive preparation
 The first time a primitive is to render or when on of its property (tagged with the xxxLevelProperty decorator) changed, it needs to be prepared.